mmbman/Katagiri/1984-01-25-Blue-Cliff-Record-Case-53.md

 **Katagiri Roshi:** Package?

 **Same person:** Yes.
-[Sorry]. *[Laughter.]*
+Sell it. *[Laughter.]*

-**Someone:** I think we kind of just crash.
+**Someone:** I think it would kind of just crash.

-**Same person:** Yeah.
+**Same person:** Yeah!
+Maybe.

 **Katagiri Roshi:** So, if you read these koans, it’s very direct words.
-Really appreciate, a wonderful expression of explaining the real point.
-In the beginning you don’t understand, but anyway, step by step, continue to read and try to understand.
-Really you appreciate this.
+[Real appreciation]; a wonderful expression of explaining the real point.
+In the beginning you don’t understand, but anyway, step by step, continually read and try to understand, [and] really you appreciate this.
 It’s very short words, but it’s really expressing something more than words.
 Behind the words you can see something pure, clean.

-So it’s very simple, so all you have to do is just read it; that’s enough.
-But it’s pretty hard, because they have kind of technical words.
-And simple words, [like] Bodhidharma uses – what would you say – “vastness and nothing holy.”
-That’s really short words, but it’s very simple: vastness and nothing holy.
+It’s very simple, so all you have to do is just read it, you know?
+That’s enough.
+But it’s pretty hard, because they have kind of technical words, and simple words.
+[Like] Bodhidharma uses – what would you say – “vastness and nothing holy”.
+That’s really short words that explain [very simply]: vastness and nothing holy.
 If I explain, well, a little bit [we] slip off.
 But we have already big heads *he laughs* – [there is] a little bit we have to know around this.
-We try to guide to *come close* to the point.
+We try to guide to come close to the point.

-There is a very interesting story: one of the abbots of Eiheiji went to the hot spring with his followers after giving a *teisho*.
-And then, you know the Japanese hot springs are *big*, vast out there.
-And they were bathing together, and the followers really appreciated him: “Thank you very much for your teisho and lectures, they really moved me” – something like that.
-And then the Zenji says, “All I mentioned are...” – what would you say – “[lies].” *[Laughter.]* So immediately all the followers were very mad at him!
+There is a very interesting story: [...] the abbot of Eiheiji went to the hot spring with his followers after giving a *teisho*.
+You know the Japanese hot springs are *big*, vast out there.
+And they were bathing together, and the followers really appreciated him: “Thank you very much for your *teisho* and lectures, they really moved me,” et cetera – something like that.
+And then the Zen teacher says, “All I [that I said] are lies.” *[He laughs.]* So immediately all the followers were very mad at him!
 And then they *splashed* the water. *[Laughter.]*

-That’s interesting, that Zenji says, “Please think again.” *[Unintelligible]* *[Laughter.]*
+That’s interesting. *[Unintelligible]* *[Laughter.]*

 This is very good for us.
 You should remember this one.
-Because we are talking about Buddhist teaching in terms of, what would you say, profane being, not holy.
-And then, if I say something about some aspect of Buddha’s teaching in an appropriate way, and then you appreciate me, and then sometimes you really admire me, [as] some kind of god, or divinity, and then the priest becomes “holy.”
+Because we are talking about Buddha’s teaching in terms of, what would you say, profane being, not holy.
+And then, if I say something about some aspect of Buddha’s teaching in an appropriate way, and then you appreciate me, and then sometimes you really admire me [as] some kind of “god” or divinity, and then the priest becomes “holy”.
 You know?
 “I am a good boy.”
 That is very dangerous!
 It’s really dangerous.
 That is called over-infatuation. *[He laughs.]* Even a teacher is over-infatuated by admiration from the people.
 A teacher must be always admired by people, but the teacher must be free from admiration – any fame, et cetera.

-That’s why the Zen teacher says, “I tell a lie,” and [they are] immediately mad. *[He laughs.]* That’s pretty good.
-So he can completely free from divinity, or symbol of worship.
+That’s why the Zen teacher says, “I tell a lie.”
+And [they are] immediately mad. *[He laughs.]* That’s pretty good.

+So you can completely free from divinity, or symbol of worship.
 He’s human.
-But simultaneously he is, anyway, Buddha – because without becoming Buddha, he cannot teach the Buddha’s teaching, so he is Buddha.
+But simultaneously he is, anyway, Buddha – because without becoming Buddha he cannot teach the Buddha’s teaching, so he is Buddha.
 But on the other hand, he cannot stay with the Buddha – because he knows how profane he is.

 So, same applies to that situation.

 #### 1:14:47

 **Question**: I was wondering, they use the word “kill” – killing people?
-And then you said that that means something about waking people up so they can live fully.
+And then you said that that means something about waking people up so they can live fully...
 I don’t remember exactly what you said.
 Why use the word “kill” to mean that?

 **Katagiri Roshi:** Well, “kill” means to kill...
-I don’t the term, I don’t know why you kill.
-But sometimes we need a very strong term, because we are very ignorant. *[He laughs.]* We should use a very big term, a strong term, and then we wake up.
+I don’t know the term; I don’t know why you “kill”.
+But sometimes we need a very strong [word]... because we are very ignorant. *[He laughs.]* We should use a very big term, a strong term, and then we wake up.
 If we use always very gentle, soft words, then we don’t awaken, you know?

-So, that’s why Zen uses sometimes very strong, very “hostile” words.
-But “to kill” simultaneously not kill; to kill is to [make] alive, to be alive.
+So, that’s why Zen uses sometimes a very strong, very “hostile” word.
+But “to kill” simultaneously is not to kill; to kill is to be alive.
 Both.
 Or to “be free” means to hold.
 Always the two are interconnected.

 **Same person:** Hmm.
 So, always the word and its opposite?

 **Katagiri Roshi:** Yes, opposite.
 Not only the “kill,” “destroy.”
 For instance, to criticize somebody is not to destroy.
 Usually we destroy; destroy or hurt people’s feelings.
-But if you criticize somebody, I think not merely criticize, to put down people, or to degrade people’s virtue, et cetera, but simultaneously to make his life alive – enhance, support.
-That is basically, there must be compassion on the basis of educating people, using the words, et cetera.
+But if you criticize somebody, I think not merely criticize.
+To put down people, or to degrade people’s virtue, et cetera, but simultaneously to make their life alive – enhance, support.
+That [means] basically there must be compassion on the basis of educating people, using the words, et cetera.

-So in Zen, if you see the term “kill,” it’s not merely kill, [it’s] to be alive, to *make* something alive.
+So in Zen, if you see the term “kill”, it’s not merely “kill”, [it’s] to be alive, to make something alive.
 So broadly speaking, that means “to kill” is to practice egolessness.
-Or to forget.
-To forget means to be, not to destroy you.
+Or “to forget”.
+“To forget” means to be, not to destroy yourself.
 “To forget yourself” means to raise your life, supported by the whole nature.
-Like a tree standing.
-It’s hard for us, because we have a big head.
-So we cannot imitate just like, you know, the trees.
+Like a tree, standing.

+It’s hard for us, because we have a big head, so we cannot imitate just like the trees.
 It’s hard.
 But we can do it.
 So for this, how can we do it?
 Forget it.
 Forget yourself.
-The means egolessness: forget lots of preconceptions, ideas, and arguments, et cetera.
-Sometimes it’s important, but usually we should be free from that stuff.
+That means egolessness: forget the many preconceptions, ideas, and arguments, et cetera.
+Sometimes they’re important, but usually we should be free from that stuff.
 And then, just stand up.
-That’s pretty hard practice. [...]
+That’s pretty hard practice.

+That is the “kill”.

 #### 1:18:09 end of recording